-(1) Assumes conversion of all of the holder's notes at a conversion price of \$44.45 per share of Texas Instruments common stock.
+- (1) Assumes conversion of all of the holder's notes at a conversion price of approximately \$44.45 per share of Texas Instruments common stock.
 However, this conversion price will be subject to adjustment as described under "Description of Notes -- Conversion of Notes."
-As a result, the amount of Texas Instruments common stock issuable upon conversion of the notes may decrease in the future.

-- (2) Calculated based on Rule 13d-3(d)(i) of the Exchange Act using 1,642,221,962 shares of Texas Instruments common stock outstanding as of August 23, 2000.
+As a result, the amount of Texas Instruments common stock issuable upon conversion of the notes may decrease in the future. - (2) Calculated based on Rule 13d-3(d)(i) of the Exchange Act using 1,733,001,250 shares of Texas Instruments common stock outstanding as of December 15, 2000.
 Assumes the number of shares of Texas Instruments common stock issuable upon conversion of all of that particular holder's notes are outstanding.
-However, this does not include the conversion of any other holder's notes. - (3) Information about other selling securityholders will be set forth in prospectus supplements, if required. - (4) Assumes that the other holders, or any future transferees, pledgees, donees or successors of or from any such other holders of notes, do not beneficially own Texas Instruments common stock other than the Texas Instruments common stock issuable upon conversion of the note at the initial conversion rate.
+However, this does not include the conversion of any other holder's notes. - (3) Information about selling securityholders whose securities are held in street name will be set forth in prospectus supplements, if required.